Chah Dashi

-Chah Dashi (چاه داشي) is a village in Neh Rural District of the Central District of Nehbandan County, South Khorasan province, Iran.
+Chah Dashi (چاه داشي) (Note: Also romanized as Chāh Dāshī) is a village in Neh Rural District of the Central District in Nehbandan County, South Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,703 in 381 households.
 The following census in 2011 counted 2,509 people in 639 households.
 The 2016 census measured the population of the village as 2,473 people in 676 households.
 It was the most populous village in its rural district.